-2) The Qualified Person for the estimate is Kevin Gunesch, PE, of GRE.
+2) The Qualified Persons for the estimate are Kevin Gunesch, PE, and Hamid Samari QP-MMSA of GRE.

 3) Mineral Resources are inclusive of Mineral Reserves; Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.

 4) Numbers in the table have been rounded to reflect the accuracy of the estimate and may not sum due to rounding.